JohnBinford/AppleWood-Pointe/readme.md

 ***

-- Stacy from AppleWood Pointe published some constrsuction photos.</br> [Link to her Flickr collection.](https://www.flickr.com/photos/26824342@N00/sets/72177720299873393)
+- Stacy from AppleWood Pointe published some construction photos.</br> [Link to her Flickr collection.](https://www.flickr.com/photos/26824342@N00/sets/72177720299873393)
 - Rick-S sent some information about himself.
 [Link to Rick's Profile.](./CraftsMen/Rick-S/Profile.md)
 - Gary-L Also sent a bit of information about himself.
 [Link to Gary's Profile.](./CraftsMen/Gary-L/Profile.md)